-Though important in understanding the detailed functioning of our world, the complex processes at work in our universe, however, cannot be adequately explained through reductionism.
-The inadequacy of reductionism as an approach to fully describe nature can again be demonstrated by simple analogy.
+Though important in understanding the detailed functioning of our world, the complex processes at work in our universe cannot be adequately explained through reductionism.
+The inadequacy of reductionism as an approach to fully describing nature can again be demonstrated by simple analogy.
 The color, fragrance, and inherent beauty of a flower cannot be described by its constituent parts, regardless of the number of smaller pieces into which it is dissected.
-Similarly, a grand symphony is achieved through the complex and harmonious integration of music produced by many musical instruments.
-Indeed, the combination and arrangement of the elementary parts of a complex system 'create' or 'reveal' a reality distinctly different from its component parts.
+Similarly, a grand symphony is the harmonious integration of many musical instruments, far different from playing each instrument separately.
+Indeed, the combination and arrangement of the elementary parts of a complex system 'create' or 'reveal' a new reality, distinctly different from its component parts.

-Thus, detailed knowledge of the constituents of a complex phenomenon or entity or its description by lower 'levels' of representation, are inadequate in describing it fully, nor can they predict its functionality, or current or ultimate purpose.
+Thus, detailed knowledge of the constituents of a complex phenomenon or entity or its description by 'lower levels' of representation, though important, are inadequate in describing it fully, nor can they predict its functionality, or current or ultimate purpose.